-- Limit 6 largemouth bass, only 1 bass may be over 12 inches. - No limit on smallmouth bass. - Quagga mussels have been detected at Sand Hollow, so plan on extra time to have your boat washed before you leave the reservoir.
+- Limit 6 largemouth bass, only 1 may be over 12 inches. - No limit on smallmouth bass. - Quagga mussels have been detected at Sand Hollow, so plan on extra time to have your boat washed before you leave the reservoir.

-Santa Clara River, Washington County

-No limit on smallmouth bass.
+Santa Clara River, Washington County No limit on smallmouth bass.

-Scofield Reservoir, Carbon and Utah counties

-- Limit 4 trout in the aggregate. - No more than 2 may be cutthroat or tiger trout under 15 inches, and no more than 1 may be a cutthroat or tiger trout over 22 inches. - All cutthroat and tiger trout from 15 to 22 inches must be immediately released. - Trout may not be filleted, and the heads or tails may not be removed in the field or in transit. - Any trout with cutthroat markings is considered to be a cutthroat trout.
-To learn how to identify the fish in this water, please see the detailed descriptions that begin on page 43.
+- Scofield Reservoir, Carbon and Utah counties • Limit 4 trout in the aggregate. - No more than 2 may be cutthroat or tiger trout under 15 inches, and no more than 1 may be a cutthroat or tiger trout over 22 inches. - All cutthroat and tiger trout from 15 to 22 inches must be immediately released.

+- Trout may not be filleted, and the heads or tails may not be removed in the field or in transit. - Any trout with cutthroat markings is considered to be a cutthroat trout.
+To learn how to identify the fish in this water, please see page 45.

+Scofield Reservoir tributaries.
+Carbon.

-Scofield Reservoir tributaries, Carbon, Sanpete and Utah counties Including Gooseberry Creek.
+Sanpete and Utah counties

+Including Gooseberry Creek.

 Sheep Creek, Daggett County

-From Flaming Gorge Reservoir upstream to the

-Ashley National Forest boundary.
+From Flaming Gorge Reservoir upstream to the Ashley National Forest boundary.

-• CLOSED Aug.
+CLOSED Aug.
 15 through 6 a.m. on the last Saturday of November.